gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 #### Monitoring the emails from Apple

-Although the chance of someone else successfully logging into your Apple Account is almost impossible, especially where 2fa is now required, you may want to review the times iCloud3 logs in with your password and compare these logins with the email you receive.
+Although the chance of someone else successfully logging into your Apple Account is almost impossible, especially since 2fa is now required, you may want to review the times iCloud3 logs in with your password and compare these logins with the email you receive.

-1. Select *Event Log > Actions > Show Startup Logs, Errors and Alerts*.
+1. Select *Event Log > Actions > Show Startup Log, Errors and Alerts*.

    Scroll through the items for an entry similar to this.
 Logins during the startup process are in the Stage 4 area while logins during normal tracking are shown near the top of the list.